-To highlight the impact of mindfulness for the coach and coachee, the author of Mindful Coaching, Liz Hall conducted an online international survey of over 150 coaches from regions including the UK and the US.
-The survey revealed the top reasons why coaches practice mindfulness: to help them live more in the moment (74%), be more self-aware (73%), manage/prevent stress (67%), and be more present for their coachees (65%).
-And the main reasons they use mindfulness explicitly with coachees: to help the coachees become more self-aware (70%), be calmer/less anxious (59%), better manage stress/be more centered (55%) and better manage reactions/responses (51%).
+To highlight the impact of mindfulness for the coach and coachee, the author of Mindful Coaching, Liz Hall, conducted an online international survey of over 150 coaches from regions including the UK and the US.
+The survey revealed the top reasons why coaches practice mindfulness: to help them live more at the moment (74%), be more self-aware (73%), manage/prevent stress (67%), and be more present for their coachees (65%).
+And the main reasons they use mindfulness explicitly with coachees: to help the coachees become more self-aware (70%), be calmer/less anxious (59%), better manage stress/be more centred (55%) and better manage reactions/responses (51%).

 Modern brain research has shown that we move in and out of various states of focused or unfocused attention throughout our day.
 Coaching allows someone to stay on a line of thought until it yields new perspectives and answers.
-It proves powerful especially when these are questions that might have stymied us for a long time.
+It proves powerful, especially when these are questions that might have hindered us for a long time.
 The coach wants to create an encounter in which the two people are in synchronized attention, where vast amounts of mental and emotional energy can be directed at the development of the coachee.
 This is a kind of mutual trance state, along the lines of being "in the zone" in sports, and most people have experienced it only briefly.
 The mindful coach can elicit this state and maintain it for the growth of the coachee.

 Mindful Coaching is continuing to make its mark in the coaching world.
-With society having an ever increasing demand on our time and energy, taking a few moments in our day to be centred and to centre our coachees has rich benefits in gaining clarity, finding solutions, managing stress and living with more depth.
+With society having an ever-increasing demand on our time and energy, taking a few moments in our day to be centred and to centre our coachees has rich benefits in gaining clarity, finding solutions, managing stress and living with more depth.